Aboki (song): Promotion

-Ice Prince took to Twitter to announce that he would be featuring Mercy Johnson along with the aforementioned recording artists.
-Charles Mgbolu of Vanguard said that "Fans were anxious to listen to this remix not because of any doubt in the talent of Ice Prince to put together a solid collaboration; rather expectations peaked because Mercy Johnson was in the picture."
+Ice Prince announced on Twitter that he would be featuring Johnson, along with the other artists.
+Charles Mgbolu of Vanguard said that "fans were anxious to listen to this remix not because of any doubt in the talent of Ice Prince to put together a solid collaboration; rather expectations peaked because Mercy Johnson was in the picture."

 Critical reception

-Upon its release, the song was met with mixed reviews from music critics.
-Super Q of 360 Nobs said, "Ice Prince comes alive with the power house remix to the northern flavoured song – Aboki he released last year.
-He brings together Sarkodie, Mercy Johnson, Wizkid, MI & Khuli Chana to spice the already hawt song up!"
-Charles Mgbolu of Vanguard also said, "No doubt, many have hailed this song; calling it a powerful collaboration of the masters of minds.
-Wizkid, Sakodie, MI, Khuli Chana and of course Ice Prince spat fast paced words that would leave anyone trying to catch up mentally dizzy.
-It's a hot baked collaboration that further deepened Aboki's intensity and overall quality."

-On the contrary, those who opposed the song felt Mercy Johnson's involvement in the song was unnecessary; they also thought she was being used as a mere stunt to add publicity to the song.
+Upon release, the song was met with mixed reviews from music critics.
+Qazim Quedy of 360 Nobs commended everyone who worked on the song.
+Charles Mgbolu of Vanguard characterized the song as "a hot baked collaboration that further deepened Aboki's intensity and overall quality."
+On the contrary, those who opposed the song felt Mercy Johnson's involvement was unnecessary and thought she was being used as a mere stunt to add publicity to the song.